Azure Cloud silently released some new features to help everyday Azure Cloud Administrators with no boot and no ssh scenarios.

 Sounds easy, no?
 All the above steps, except the step 5, which, of course, requires working on the copy of the affected VM OS disk via the rescue VM, can be performed from Azure Portal by simply using your mouse.

-But to make it even faster, we have the “az vm rescue” option.
-The process is:
+But to make it even faster, we have the “az vm repair” option.

 1. Open the CloudShell on your Azure Portal page (enable it if needed) and switch to “Bash”